anabee/Quiz_App/README.md

     a div that will hold the score. a div that will allow the user to eneter their initials

+    create the questios on a seperate js file

 2. JS
 give our "Start" button functionality so that it can start our game
     the start button has to do two things: